IBM-Bluemix-Docs/security-advisor/setup-activity.md

   {: codeblock}

 2. Change into the `security-advisor-activity-insights` folder.
+3. Current supported versions:
+   - v1.0 : Change to `v1.0` folder.
+      **Note**: This version will not work after 30th Sept 2019 and will be removed.
+   - v2.0 : Change to `v2.0` folder.

-3. Extract the `.tar` file by running the following command.
+4. Extract the `.tar` file by running the following command.

   ```
   tar -xvf security-advisor-activity-insights.tar
   ```
   {: codeblock}

-4. Change into `security-advisor-activity-insights` folder.
+5. Change into `security-advisor-activity-insights` folder.
-5. Log in to the {{site.data.keyword.cloud_notm}} CLI.
+6. Log in to the {{site.data.keyword.cloud_notm}} CLI.
 Follow the prompts in the CLI to finish logging in.

   ```
   ibmcloud login -a cloud.ibm.com -r <region>